 Workers’ compensation is a type of insurance that most employers in Union City must provide to their workers.
-If you suffered an injury that happened at work or while fulfilling work duties, you likely have the right to benefits and compensation.
-However, it’s rarely that straightforward—so it’s best to consult with a Union City workers compensation lawyer as soon as possible to protect your rights.
+If you suffered an injury that happened at work or while fulfilling work duties, you have the right to benefits and compensation.
+Consult with a Union City personal injury lawyer as soon as possible to protect your rights.

-At John Foy & Associates, we have seen it all when it comes to workers’ comp cases.
-We know how to fight back against insurance companies who try to reduce what they pay out on workers’ claims.
+At John Foy & Associates, we know how to fight back against insurance companies who try to reduce what they pay out on workers’ claims.
 We can help you with everything from finding the right doctor to filing your claim and negotiating for fair compensation.
-Call us today at (404) 400-4000 or contact us online for a FREE consultation.
+Call us today or contact us online for a free consultation.

 Injuries that we often see that qualify for workers compensation benefits include: